Education abroad for credit (or study abroad) can be organized into 3 different program types:

 CSU faculty members take students on study tours or programs during breaks or the summer.
 Cleveland State sponsors 8 to 10 programs each year in countries such as China, Costa Rica, England, France, and Spain.
 Click the link for an up to date list of program offerings.
 Typical program length: 10 days to 4 weeks.

 Enjoy a semester abroad with the international student exchange program here at Cleveland State University while paying your regular CSU tuition (and no tuition to the host university).
 Our exchange partner universities cover a wide variety of academic disciplines and most majors will find suitable courses.
-When you exchange abroad, you host school also sends one of their students to CSU so they can experience college life here as a Viking in Cleveland!
+When you exchange abroad, your host school also sends one of their students to CSU so they can experience college life here as a Viking in Cleveland!

 Reciprocal Domestic Exchange - National Student Exchange

 NSE gives you an opportunity to experience a different area of the country with its unique cultural and academic opportunities for domestic exchange.
 Since NSE's beginning in 1968, more than 100,000 students have participated in the program including many from our own campus.
 Partners include Canadian and Puerto Rican universities.
 Pay your home campus tuition but study away for a semester or two!